robenkleene/development-references/visual-studio-code/visual-studio-code.md

 - `⌃↩`: Open file in a split
 - `␣`: Open file

+## Quick Open

 After using `⌘P` to fuzzy open a file:

 - `↩`: Opens in a new tab
 - `⌘↩`: Opens in a new vertical split
 - `⌥↩`: Opens in a new vertical split
 - `⌃↩`: Opens in a new vertical split

+There does not appear to be a way to open a file from Quick Open in a horizontal split, as a workaround, first open the file in vertical split and then use `⌘⌥0` to swap the layout.